-Shoe empire founder donates $25-million to McGill
+Aldo shoe empire founder donates $25-million to McGill

 In separate interviews, the dean and Mr. Bensadoun set ambitious goals for the proposed school as a global academic player.

-With the Bensadoun foundation’s donation as an “anchor gift” for future fundraising, Dr. Bajeux-Besnainou said, “We really want to engage the whole retail community and that will serve as a catalyst to launch a truly international school that becomes the point of reference globally for what is the future of retail management.”
+With the Bensadoun foundation’s donation as an “anchor gift” for future fundraising, Dr. Bajeux-Besnainou said, “We really want to engage the whole retail community, and that will serve as a catalyst to launch a truly international school that becomes the point of reference globally for what is the future of retail management.”

 Mr. Bensadoun, a 1964 McGill commerce graduate who describes his alma mater as “the most international school in Canada,” says “if we want to be the best international retail school in the world, we need to be located in the best international school in Canada.”

-His test for the school achieving global stature is what ground-breaking ideas emerge over the next two decades.
+His test for the school achieving global stature is what groundbreaking ideas emerge over the next two decades.
 “I would like to see the next Uber, Google or whatever is the next transformative technology coming out of that school,” he says.
-“If in 10-20 years we have the next Elon Musk [a South Africa-born Canadian-American engineer and inventor] I hope it comes out of McGill.”
+“If in 10-20 years we have the next Elon Musk [a South Africa-born Canadian-American engineer and inventor], I hope it comes out of McGill.”

 Mr. Bensadoun, the son of a shoe merchant, was born in Morocco in 1939, educated in France and studied at Cornell University before transferring to McGill in 1961.
 “I was attracted here by the value of Canada and the multiethnic, multicultural society of Montreal,” he says.
 In 1972, he founded the privately-held Aldo Group, which operates 900 retail stores in Canada and internationally.Report Typo/Error